-To provide the highest quality coaching and programming services to achieve stakeholder success.
+To provide the highest quality services and advisement to achieve student and programmatic success.
 We do this by applying and demonstrating effective listening skills, personalized attention, strategic problem solving referrals, and team efforts.

 Mission

 To ensure the integrity of our academic programs and assist learners to meet their educational goals by effectively using resources to serve and support students, faculty, staff, and external stakeholders.